eakfitzsimmons/eakfitzsimmons.github.io/cv.markdown

 *University of Missouri, Columbia, MO*

-- Research assistant for developing flexible, user-friendly statistical software for power analysis
+- Assisted in developing flexible, user-friendly statistical software for power analysis

-- Coded R base syntax for power calculation for a variety of statistical models and conducted rigorous testing of code to ensure software produces expected results
+- Coded R base syntax for power calculation for a variety of statistical models, conducted rigorous testing of software, and assisted in designing GUI

-- Oversaw big picture goals for the project and created training materials for graduate and undergraduate coders

-- Assisted in designing Graphical User Interface

 **Master’s Thesis Research**	Summer 2019 -- Spring 2021

 *University of Missouri, Columbia, MO*

-- Wrote R code for calculation and comparison of Bayesian model fit statistic (the ppp-value) calculated with a standard method and a novel method
+- Wrote R code for calculation and comparison of a standard method and a novel method of computing ppp-values

-- Built and estimated multiple Bayesian CFA and Latent Growth Models for comparison of the two model fit statistics for each model

 - We found a trend of the novel method of calculating the fit statistic indicating better fit than the standard method

 **Bayesian Structural Equation Modeling in Stan** Summer 2019